-- you must download this entire Prospectus; - your Application will only be considered where you have applied via an Application Form accompanying a copy of this Prospectus, including the online application form available at nab.com.au/nabcapitalnotes5; and - you may only access, download or print this Prospectus in Australia.
+- you must download this entire Prospectus; - your Application will only be considered where you have applied in accordance with the process set out in this Prospectus and via an Application in accordance with this Prospectus.
+All Applications must be submitted through a Syndicate Broker; and - you may only access, download or print this Prospectus in Australia.